Computer Science Placement Test: Topic List

 - If you wanted to figure out how to use a new program, how would you go about it?
 Please describe the steps you would take, including where and how you would search.

-- Briefly describe what a database is, and give an example.
+- Briefly describe what the cloud (or cloud computing) is, and give an example.

 - Below are some data for the Baking Club, showing cookie sales for their first 4 years in business.
 Begin a new spreadsheet and paste in these data: